-Live Webcast
+Live webcast

 The AGM will be available to watch remotely via a live webcast.
+Please check the Shareholder Meetings page of the Lloyds Banking Group website for further details www.lloydsbankinggroup.com/investors/shareholder-information/shareholder-meetings.
+Note that the live webcast is for information purposes only and will not have facilities for shareholders to ask questions or vote online.
+Please refer to page 3 for information on how to ask questions in advance of the AGM, and to page 12 for information on how to vote in advance of the AGM.

-Please check the Shareholder Meetings page of the Lloyds Banking Group website for further details www.lloydsbankinggroup.com/investors/shareholder-information/ shareholder-meetings.
-Shareholders attending the AGM may appear on the live webcast stream and by attending will be deemed to have consented to being recorded by audio and video.
+Shareholders attending the AGM in person may appear on the live webcast stream and by attending will be deemed to have consented to being recorded by audio and video.
 If shareholders submit a question in advance or during the meeting, they will be deemed to have consented to their name being mentioned.